1. Timelines

 • The Vanir of Aerenal withdrew, foreseeing disaster but unable to prevent it.

-This war, known as the Great Schism, saw the reckless experimentation of Rift Magic escalate beyond control.
-The Cult of Infinitum, a secret cabal of Vanir occultists, collected the Infinity Shards left behind by Valekith’s crimes, guided by the unseen hand of Malekith.
+This war, also known as the Shardborne Schism (or the Schism of the Shards), saw the reckless experimentation of Rift Magic escalate beyond control.
+The Cult of Infinitum, a secret cabal of Vanir occultists, collected the Infinity Shards left behind by Valekith’s sins, and guided by the unseen hand of Malekith.

 What they unleashed was far worse than war.